fledge-iot/fledge/docs/building_pipelines.rst

 Debugging & Tracing Pipelines
 -----------------------------

-Fledge has a feature that allows the debugging of pipelines in south an north services.
+Fledge has a feature that allows the debugging of pipelines in south and north services.
 It provides a mechanism to view the data as it flows through the pipeline.

 The debugger is designed to show the data as it traverses the pipeline within the service.
-Users may;
+Users may:

    - Show the data at each stage in the pipeline.